 From Resistant C-PTSD To Complete Mystical Experience - Cured.

-Shared by JK , experienced a year ago.
+Shared by JK , experienced 2 years ago.

 Substance: Psilocybin mushrooms